andry81-devops/accum-content/README.md

 All tutorials: https://github.com/andry81/index#tutorials

-**Features**:
+## Features:

-1. Implementation can accumulate external inpage downloads (track counter), phpbb forum board view/replies (track counters), external content (svg files, images, etc) into a cache repository.
+1. Implementation can accumulate external inpage downloads counter, phpbb forum board view/replies counters, external content (svg files, images, etc) into a cache repository.

 2. The workflow does use a bash script to accumulate statistic for: